20BBrown14/Jenkins_Notifier/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 This command is also useful for building the extension for testing in the chrome extension context.
-If you've followed [Loaded the Unpacked Extension](#Loading-Unpacked-Extension-in-Chrome) running this command will automatically give you the latest changes in the extension once it's been reloaded.
+If you've followed [Loading Unpacked Extensions](#Loading-Unpacked-Extension-in-Chrome) running this command will automatically give you the latest changes in the extension once it's been reloaded.

 You can see run time errors in the chrome extensions page and click the 'errors' button.

 ## Contributing

 Contributions are always accepted in the form of an issue or PR.
->>>>>>> origin/dev